-The surgery is carried out under a general anaesthetic and requires a 1-2 night stay in hospital.
+The surgery is carried out under a general anaesthetic and usually requires an overnight stay in hospital.

 An abdominoplasty involves making an incision from hip to hip in the lower part of the abdomen (usually hidden by underwear).
 Once this is done, the skin and fat on the abdomen is lifted from the lower abdomen, the belly button is left in place and the skin and fat is lifted until the surgeon reaches the rib cage.
 The surgeon can then repair any loose abdominal wall muscle, which can help create an enhanced shape to the abdominal area.

 The raised layer of the skin and fat is then stretched down over the newly tightened muscles and the excess is removed.
-The wounds are then closed in layers using dissolvable stitches and after this, tubes are used to remove any fluids from the wound (they are taken out before the patient is discharged).
+The wounds are then closed in layers using dissolvable stitches and after this, tubes are used to remove any fluids from the wound (they are taken out before you go home).
 The surgeon then brings the belly button out to the surface using a newly created hole in the skin.

 The scar is placed low in the abdominal area where it is usually hidden under underwear and swimwear.
 A small scar will also exist around the bellybutton.